 As illustrated by the paleo diet food list for beginners above, there are several categories from which to choose when crafting a meal plan.
 As with any healthy diet, it’s best to enjoy plenty of variety in your day-to-day intake, and to ensure that you are eating plenty of colorful vegetables and fruits.
 It’s assumed that Paleolithic people ate a wide array of foods from these categories depending on what was available – and while there’s a misconception that “cave men” ate mostly meat, Paleo people had meat only when they enjoyed a successful hunt.
 Most of their foods were plant-based, meaning nuts, seeds, vegetables, and fruits.
-Eggs could be foraged for, and so could insects – although you won’t find crickets, grasshoppers, and other creepy-crawlies on this Paleo food list; 2017 is the year, after all!
+Eggs could be foraged for, and so could insects – although you won’t find crickets, grasshoppers, and other creepy-crawlies on this Paleo food list.

 Beverages, with a strong preference for water and herbal teas